 - In the Target Version list, select the version that you are converting to.
 The list displays only TraceFinder configurations with compatible data.
 See Version Compatibility. - 4.
-In the Target Default Project and Subproject boxes, type the name of a project and subproject, or select the Replicate Original Project/Subproject check box. - 5.
-(Optional) In the New Name column, change the default new name for each batch that you want converted.
+In the Target Name and Target Folder columns, type the name of a batch project and subproject folder, or select the Replicate Source Folders check box.